KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 When we think beyond, then also the average distance $avgSrcDist$  between the sequence number $input$ and the mapped number $output = f(input)$ should also move towards the average distance of two randomly selected numbers in the interval over time.
 It may take longer because the input is heavily biased (it is not randomly picked but a steadily increasing sequence with the increment $1$).
 If the $avgSrcDist$ is *not* moving towards (close to) the expected value, then there must be a hidden pattern disqualifying the candidate from further investigation.

 **Clarification:** This test only detects *bad* candidates early.
-You cannot take these KPIs as a proof of a good observation!
+You cannot take these KPIs as a proof of a good distribution!

 **Conclusion:** When we observe the two KPIs while generating (mapping) a sequence of numbers we should be able to discard the majority of bad recipes, so we can concentrate on the remaining good ones.
 To those we still must apply the expensive tests.